 An exploitation strategy provides information about the business model for a project, which target group is intended to be addressed and contains a market and competition analysis.

-Since Prototype Funding is intended to support projects with market potential, applicants should start early on to deal with the commercial exploitation of their planned game and evaluate their market segment and the successful competitive products in it.
+Since the Hamburg Prototype Funding is intended to support projects with market potential, applicants should start early on to deal with the commercial exploitation of their planned game and evaluate their market segment and the successful competitive products in it.

 This will be regulated in the grant agreement with the grant recipients.

 If the prototype cannot be finished for justifiable reasons within the period of 12 months, an extension can be proposed to Gamecity Hamburg.

 The obligation to indicate the sponsorship "funded by Gamecity Hamburg" applies to both the prototype and the final game.
 In addition, the funding should be indicated at other points on the loading, start or title screen, in the opening and closing titles, in the credits, on the packaging, in publications for public relations and marketing purposes, on the internet and on social media.